 Why is this such a problem?

 If we want engagement, ownership and creativity, then trying to ‘manage and motivate’ in the traditional sense will be self-defeating.
 Not only will it not work over the long term, but it will also gradually strip employees of the willingness to contribute at all.
 In addition to the indirect cost of engagement, there is a direct financial cost as well.
-Under extrinsically motivated scenarios, once we have become accustomed to a particular level of reward, that reward loses its motivational bite.
+Under extrinsically motivating scenarios, once we have become accustomed to a particular level of reward, that reward loses its motivational bite.
 As such, we constantly need more of it to stay motivated.
-In the case of work, this means a constant ratcheting up of pay is required to appease an employee.
+In the case of workplaces, this means a constant ratcheting up of pay is required to appease an employee.

 So, what do we do instead?